sung3784/PROJECT/README.md

 Cleaner can see cleaning jobs as a board or on a Map which markers hava informations about cleaning duties.

-This project is personel project after I learned html , javascript

 used programming language :  Java , JavaScript, html